 Worth getting out of bed for

 The care and craftsmanship that went into the palazzo’s restoration makes it an inherently atmospheric place to relax.
 It isn’t enormous as manors go, but it’s unlikely you’ll tire of its intricate mosaic floors, soaring ceilings and arresting art collection, made up of everything from 19th-century family portraits to cutting-edge installations by some of Italy’s brightest stars.
 The staff – or one of the owners, if you’re lucky – are always happy to share their knowledge about the house, its art and gardens.
 Chef Donata's stylish kitchen is open to all, so you can chat to her about Puglian cooking as she prepares the evening meal.
-If you want to get hands on, she also runs traditional cooking classes in which you’ll get to try your hand at regional classics like orecchiette.
+If you want to get hands on, she also runs traditional cooking classes in which you’ll learn how to make regional classics like orecchiette.

 When it comes to activities beyond the hotel, your first point of call should be the staff – they’re positively brimming with tips on the best towns, wineries and secluded stretches of coastline.
 On the other hand, you could opt for the hotel’s Vintage Tour, and have an expert guide all to yourselves.
 You'll cut right to the heart of Salento's sun-kissed soul on this four-hour tour, journeying through the countryside in vintage cars from the Sixties and Seventies.
 You'll stop at several unspoiled towns, sampling regional delicacies in laid-back local bars.
 For more culture hits, don’t miss the island town of Gallipoli, reachable only by sea or a 16th-century bridge.
 If you’re after a sandy beach (most of the local ones are rocky), try Spiaggia di Pescoluse, a wide stretch of sand that’s popular with holidaying Italians.
 For wild swimming with a dramatic backdrop, make the short trip to the Grotta Aspro, where the aquamarine water is overlooked by rugged white cliffs.